pirocorp/Reconnaissance-Fundamentals/01. Passive Reconnaissance/README.md

 ### Enumerating Publicly Available Resources

-Enumerate publicly available resources like code repositories, files, paste bins, credentials, SSH keys, and pretty much everything that can be enumerated.
+Enumerate publicly available resources like code repositories, files, paste bins, credentials, SSH keys, and almost everything that can be enumerated.

 ## Tools

 ### Discover

 [Discover](https://github.com/leebaird/discover) - Custom bash scripts automate penetration testing tasks, including recon, scanning, enumeration, and malicious payload creation using Metasploit.
 For use with Kali Linux.

+### Maltego

+[Maltego](https://www.maltego.com/) is an all-in-one platform for open-source intelligence (OSINT) and cyber investigations.

+### OSINT Framework

+The **[OSINT Framework](https://osintframework.com/)** provides a structured approach to gathering publicly available information.
+Its scope has expanded due to the Internet and digital communications, and it offers tools and techniques for open-source data analysis.

+**OSINT tools** within the framework enable effective data harvesting from various online sources, including social media and search engines.
+They also extend to exploring the Deep and Dark Web, offering insights across multiple sectors.

 ### Cross-Linked